kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (778)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/3fbe0319-922a-4bd9-bee8-77b07bb363cc)

 ## Step 2: Setting up Private Repository in ECR and a CodeBuild Project
 In this step, we will configure the Elastic Container Registry and use the codebuild service to build a docker container which will be pushed into the registry.
 Firstly, we will create the private repo.
-This is the repository that codebuild will store the docker image in, created from the codecommit repo.
+This is the repository that CodeBuild will store the docker image in, created from the CodeCommit repo.

 ![Screenshot (779)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/0c108340-1972-44e6-a9dd-f0f27498f9a5)